 Last night, I told a friend that after all the destruction that has happened and is currently happening, I don’t know that I believe in God anymore.
-I am alone most of my free time, but the few days after that plane went down was the first time I really felt alone.
+I spend most of my free time alone, but the few days after that plane went down was the first time I really felt alone.
 Alone as in “we are on this planet and there is no hope” ALONE.

 My tiny human mind will never understand how a good God could let children crash to earth in an exploding airplane or get blown apart in a war.
 I will never understand how a good God would allow people to get shot and killed while strolling through a shopping mall or while sitting at their desks in a classroom.
 Or fail to intervene in a holocaust or genocide or let people who think up sick shit like flying planes into buildings continue to walk the face of the earth.

 I like Anne Lamott’s writings because she acknowledges these radical disconnects.
 As she put it, how could the same God that created kittens also be responsible for creating snakes?
-These past two weeks I’ve been thinking, why do I get to buy ripe peaches and bake them into dessert when others are constantly searching for their next meager meal?
+These past two weeks, I’ve been wondering why I get to buy ripe peaches and bake them into dessert when others are constantly searching for their next meager meal?

 So there’s that.
-If I were on the Today show, this is the point where Matt Lauer would utter the awkward, “on a lighter note…”
+If I were on the Today show, this is the point where the anchors would utter their awkward, “On a lighter note…”